Q: I want to rebuild my credit score by using a credit card for monthly expenses, then paying it off each month to show

 A: You've got a great strategy, especially if you're focused enough to keep that monthly balance hovering at about 1 percent of your overall line of credit.
 That's a credit reporting hack we're hearing more about these days as a method that can push your score well into the "good" range from your current "fair" status.

 Which credit card you'll want really depends on how and when you like to fly.
 Most of the traditional airlines have tied their frequent flier programs to a handful of credit card issuers.
 Chase, US Bank, and Barclaycard dominate the airline credit card market.
 Citibank and Bank of America have a few key relationships with old-school airlines, as well.British Airways and Southwest offer fast travel

 Yet, if you prefer a great bargain to a familiar flight crew, you're probably already doing most of your travel planning using discount airfare websites.
 A whole new generation of travel rewards cards has sprung up to support this phenomenon, freeing you from blackout dates and restrictive redemption procedures among mainstream carriers.

-Blue Sky Preferred from American Express and the Capital One® Venture® Rewards Credit Card both let you accumulate rewards points that you can redeem for statement credit against any of your eligible travel purchases.
+Blue Sky Preferred from American Express let's you accumulate rewards points that you can redeem for statement credit against any of your eligible travel purchases.
 Let's say you find a $200 airfare to your favorite destination through a cheap travel agent.
-Spend about $15,000 with either of these cards, and you could get that ticket for close to nothing, aside from taxes, any applicable fees, and carrier charges.
+Spend about $15,000 with this cards and you could get that ticket for close to nothing, aside from taxes, any applicable fees, and carrier charges.
 Through a traditional frequent flier program, you might need to make $25,000 in annual purchases and still fork over a $75 redemption fee for the same ticket.